caddyserver/website/src/docs/markdown/command-line.md

 `--environ` prints out the environment before starting.
 This is the same as the `caddy environ` command, but does not exit after printing.

-`--envfile` loads environment variables from the specified file.
+`--envfile` loads environment variables from the specified file, in `KEY=VALUE` format.
+Comments starting with `#` are supported; keys may be prefixed with `export`; values may be double-quoted (double-quotes within can be escaped); multi-line values are supported.

 `--resume` uses the last loaded configuration that was autosaved, overriding the `--config` flag (if present).
 Using this flag guarantees config durability through machine reboots or process restarts.
 It is most useful in [API](/docs/api)-centric deployments.